 Today, in the most advanced companies, we no longer speak of differences in terms of online and offline: in five years, this distinction will probably be obsolete.
-That could certainly be a fact, but the most complex challenge is to identify if in 5 years a complete paradigm shift (or social shift as previously mentioned) could radically change our vision of the future or, on the contrary, if the next five years of technological development will simply lead to a “stabilization of the future,” which means a consolidation of the already in use practices and, simultaneously, to a normalization or standardization of the predicted scenarios in the previous paragraph.
+That could certainly be a fact, but the most complex challenge is to identify if, in 5 years, a complete paradigm shift (or social shift as previously mentioned) could radically change our vision of the future or, on the contrary, if the next five years of technological development will simply lead to a “stabilization of the future,” which means a consolidation of the already in use practices and, simultaneously, to a normalization or standardization of the predicted scenarios in the previous paragraph.
 The most realistic scenario, or at least the easiest to imagine, would be the second one.
-Concepts and products such as IoT, smart home, automation, augmented reality, tools able to connect offline and online, like native ADV and AI automation, which for some aspects and their real diffusion today seem so far from reality, will become ordinary tools in the future.
+Concepts and products such as IoT, smart home, automation, augmented reality, and tools able to connect offline and online, like native ADV and AI automation, which for some aspects and their real diffusion today seem so far from reality, will become ordinary tools in the future.
 That, at least, is in the most advanced countries.

 That could be a reliable forecast, or at least a shareable one.
 However, the future is uncertain, and with the information we have today, it is hard to foresee a clear paradigm shift, as Thomas Kuhn would call it, or the coming of a Black Swan, to put it in the words of Nassim Nicholas Taleb.
 Indeed, we do not know in which garage the new Google is dawning or in which room the new Amazon is taking shape.
 We only know they may arise.

 Obviously, this is an attempt to reflect on these subjects.
 An attempt to imagine the future, which may be very different from the one we tried to outline.
 A technological paradigm shift or, in more global terms, social or historical changes can modify an idea of the future.
 That has only been an exercise aimed at the reflection to elaborate a vision able to blend with reality—a sort of daydream.